 In recent years, companies have been exploring new technologies to improve the healing process, including the development of skin patches specifically designed for tattoo aftercare.

-Originally designed for medical purposes, these patches have been increasingly used in the tattoo industry with promising results.
+Originally designed for medical purposes, these dermal patches have been increasingly used in the tattoo industry with promising results.

 Despite their potential benefits, questions remain about the efficacy and potential risks associated with their use.
 Proper care and maintenance are also important considerations when using dermal patches for tattoo aftercare.